-- Cut the cheese into very small pieces.
-It will melt more smoothly than if you grate it, and be more flavorful.
+You can start getting ready in advance by cutting the cheese into very small pieces or shredding it.
+It will melt more smoothly than if you grate it.

-- Warm the white wine over direct low heat until air bubbles start to rise to the surface.
+- Begin by heating the white wine over direct low heat until air bubbles start to rise to the surface.
 NEVER BOIL THE WINE!

-- Right away start adding the cheese, a handful at a time, and stir with a wooden spoon.
+- Right away add the cheese, a handful at a time and stir with a wooden spoon.
 And stir.
 And stir.
 Until the cheese is melted.
 Then add another handful.
 And stir.

 - When all the cheese is melted, add the cornstarch diluted in the brandy.
 Add salt and pepper to taste, and a dash of nutmeg (freshly grated, if possible).

-- Should the cheese get too thick, stir in a little wine.
-If it separates or gets lumpy, put it back on the burner, stir in ½ t of cornstarch diluted in a bit of warm wine and blend it in with a wire whisk.
+Should the cheese get too thick, stir in a little wine.
+If it separates or gets lumpy, put it back on the burner, stir in ½ t of cornstarch blended in a bit of warm wine and stir it with a wire whisk.